-Wednesday Evening: My sister is an amazing chef and for the first night’s dinner she made a Brisket & Spinach Lasagna.
+Wednesday Evening: My sister is a fantastic chef, and for the first night’s dinner, she made a Brisket & Spinach Lasagna.

 Thursday Evening: We went out for my sister’s birthday for dinner & drinks at her favorite restaurant Bar La Grassa.
-I really loved the cozy atmosphere and the server was both knowledgeable & witty.
-Amongst the table we a shared some apps and small pastas plates: Soft Eggs & Lobster Bruschetta, White Anchovy & Avocado Bruschetta, Muffuletta w/ Smoking Goose Salami Bruschetta, and the Charred Red Onion w/ Goat Cheese Bruschetta.
+I loved the cozy atmosphere, and the server was both knowledgeable & witty.
+Amongst the table, we shared some apps and small pasta plates: Soft Eggs & Lobster Bruschetta, White Anchovy & Avocado Bruschetta, Muffuletta w/ Smoking Goose Salami Bruschetta, and the Charred Red Onion w/ Goat Cheese Bruschetta.
 We also tried the Linguine w/ Lamb Meatballs, Pasta Negra w/ Sea Urchin Chili, Mussels & Tomato, Gnocchi w/ Cauliflower & Orange, and Broccolini w/ Prosciutto Brodo.
 I liked their small-plates style menu because we were able to try so many different entrees.

 Friday Evening: On the way home from the Cidery, we stopped down the street at Holy Land, a Middle Eastern deli attached to a market offering traditional made-from-scratch eats.
-I really enjoyed wandering the grocery portion of the deli and watching the chefs work so meticulously was highly entertaining.
+I enjoyed wandering the grocery portion of the cafe, and watching the chef’s work so meticulously was highly entertaining.

-Saturday Morning: Caleb and I took a morning drive around Uptown and the surrounding areas looking for a great coffee stop.
+Saturday Morning: Caleb and I took a morning drive around Uptown and the surrounding areas looking for a great coffee shop.
 We decided on Vicinity Coffee, the Lyndale location.
-Caleb got their coffee of the day and I tried a Boone’s Beard Latte — House made vanilla, coriander, and Black Hawaiian Sea Salt.
+Caleb got their coffee of the day, and I tried a Boone’s Beard Latte with House-made vanilla, coriander, and Black Hawaiian Sea Salt.

 Saturday Lunch: We snacked on the PRETTIEST Charcuterie Board, assembled by Plays Well With Butter, at Chris + Jess’s House after we finished shooting.

 Saturday Dinner: Jess & Chris treated us to a fabulous evening of dinner & drinks at The Copper Hen.
-While we were waiting for a table, we all sat at the bar and sipped some craft cocktails.
-I had the most delicious cocktail ever: Marshmallow Campfire Manhattan — CH Far North Roknar, Junipero gin, carpano antica, scotch, toasted marshmallow syrup, campfire smoke rinse.
-I throughly enjoyed that it had a toasted marshmallow as a garnish!
-At the bar we also shared an order of the Classic Deviled Eggs.
+While waiting for a table, we all sat at the bar and sipped some craft cocktails.
+I had the most delicious cocktail ever: Marshmallow Campfire Manhattan: Far North Roknar, Junipero gin, carpano antica, scotch, toasted marshmallow syrup, campfire smoke rinse.
+I thoroughly enjoyed that it had a toasted marshmallow as a garnish!
+At the bar, we also shared an order of the Classic Deviled Eggs.

 Early Sunday Morning: After passing Bogart’s Doughnut Co. several times while we were there and seeing the “Sold Out” sign, Caleb and I were so excited to drive by and see it still Open on Sunday morning on the drive home from Sophie’s swimming lessons.
-I walked in with the excitement of a kid on Christmas and a smile plastered only face.
-I wanted to make sure I could photograph them appropriately and share them with Kate & Will & Sophie, so we bought two of every flavor — Lavender Cake, Raised Glazed, Brown-Butter Glazed, Chocolate Cake, Nutella-Filled, Vanilla Bean Buttercream-Filled, and Sprinkled Cake.
-We unapologetically scarfed down the Nutella donut seconds after walking out the door.
+I walked in with the excitement of a kid on Christmas, and a smile plastered only my face.
+I wanted to make sure I could photograph them appropriately and share them with Kate & Will & Sophie, so we bought two of every flavor: Lavender Cake, Raised Glazed, Brown-Butter Glazed, Chocolate Cake, Nutella-Filled, Vanilla Bean Buttercream-Filled, and Sprinkled Cake.
+Of course, we unapologetically scarfed down the Nutella donut seconds after walking out the door.

-Sunday Brunch: Kate, Will, Sophie, Caleb, Jess, Chris, and I all went to The Lynhall for brunch.
-Let me just start with saying how awesome the interior of this cafe is.
-Secondly, their Apple Mimosa (tattersal pommeau, apple cider syrup, sparkling wine, Bolivar bitters) is to die for!!!
-They were SO GOOD, that I had two, in my defense myself sister helped me drink both of them. 🙂 Caleb and I shared the Potato Sourdough Tartine — soft scrambled egg, wild mushroom conserva, dried olive, arugula, pecorino and a Quiche Pastry.
+Sunday Brunch: Kate, Will, Sophie, Caleb, Jess, Chris, and I went to The Lynhall for brunch.
+Let me start by saying how awesome the interior of this cafe is.
+Secondly, their Apple Mimosa (tattersall pommeau, apple cider syrup, sparkling wine, Bolivar bitters) is to die for!!!
+They were SO GOOD that I had two; in my defense myself sister helped me drink both of them. 🙂 Caleb and I shared the Potato Sourdough Tartine: soft scrambled egg, wild mushroom conserva, dried olive, arugula, pecorino, and a Quiche Pastry.